IEEE-NITK/CodePal/README.md

 To be added

 # Contributing
 We're glad you'd like to contribute to CodePal.
 Please claim an issue from the issue list and you may then start working on it.
 You may also create a new issue incase you'd like to propose a new feature in the extension.
+Please refer [Developer Docs](CONTRIBUTING.md) for more help.